wenbinyugroup/OpenSG/docs/index.rst

 of a turbine blade by hand, or by trial and error, and the software tools used for such designs are most effective when integrated into automated optimization and analysis algorithms.
-A new version of the software tool `opensg (Python Numerical Manufacturing And Design) <https://github.com/wenbinyugroup/opensg>`_ for the design and modeling of wind turbine blades is developed and described.
+A new version of the software tool `OpenSG (Python Numerical Manufacturing And Design) <https://github.com/wenbinyugroup/opensg>`_ for the design and modeling of wind turbine blades is developed and described.

 .. toctree::